Wrapping up

 Exam cost

-The Praxis Math 5733 costs $97 per attempt.
+The Praxis Math 5733 costs approximately $156 per attempt (verify current pricing on the ETS Praxis website before registering, as fees are subject to change).
 This includes score reporting to your state education agency and one teacher preparation program.
 Additional score reports can be sent for $50 each.

 Payment is due at registration and is non-refundable, even if you reschedule or cancel.